-The trendy term "Smart Cities' Government" highlights the potential for promoting the common good with intelligent networking in the public sphere.
-In a world riddled with sensors, there are great opportunities for modern digital infrastructure (especially in public transportation agencies and energy systems) - but there are also great challenges.
+The trendy term “smart cities' government” highlights the potential of intelligent networking in the public sphere to promote the common good.
+A world full of sensors offers great opportunities for a modern digital infrastructure (especially in local public transport and energy systems)– but it will also be confronted with challenges.

-The car of the future will make independent decisions and is networked with its environment.
-The individual components communicate not only with the digital autopilots but also with other vehicles on the road (for example, warning them of black ice or an unexpected traffic jam).
-Sensors embedded in the driving lanes count vehicles, measure speeds and control the flow of individual and public transportation.
-Automation and networking pave the way for efficient use of the transit infrastructure under the requirements of increased general mobility.
+The car of the future will decide independently and be networked with its environment: the individual components will not only communicate with the digital autopilot, but also with other vehicles taking part in traffic (for example, warning them of black ice or an imminent traffic jam end).
+Sensors embedded in the traffic lanes count vehicles, measure speeds and control the flow of individual and public transport.
+Consequently, automation and networking will ease the way to efficient exploitation of traffic infrastructure under the conditions of increased general mobility.

-These mobile applications open up previously unknown opportunities for data evaluation focused on the common good.
-The traffic flow in the smart city avoids back-ups and long wait times at bus stops and rail stations: Based on position and movement data from those using the road, the focal points for the traffic load can be determined, the flow of traffic directed, typical causes of accidents determined (and predicted) and the potential of local public transit maximised.
-Intelligent mobility systems network public and private traffic seamlessly into a comprehensive ecosystem.
+Mobile applications in particular will open up previously unsuspected possibilities for data evaluation for the common good.
+The traffic flow in the smart city will avoid traffic jams and long waits at bus stops and railway stations: on the basis of the location and movement data of traffic participants, the congestion points in traffic volume can be identified, traffic flows guided, typical accident hot spots avoided (and predicted) as well as the potential of local public transport fully realised.
+Intelligent mobility systems connect public and private traffic seamlessly as an overall ecosystem.

-- In what scope and under which conditions is it actually acceptable to let the dataflow in the smart city also be given to state agencies and have data exchanged between private and public agencies?
-How can the state bundle the data from networked private devices and embedded systems for public functions without excessive interference in the property, professional activity or free competition of the device manufacturers, data generators, Big Data hosting providers and cloud service providers?
+- to what extent and under what conditions is it even reasonable to allow the data flow in the smart city (also) to flow to government bodies or exchange data between private and public bodies?
+How can the state bundle the data of networked private devices and embedded systems to perform public tasks without thereby disproportionately intervening in the property, exercise of a profession or free competition of the device manufacturers, data generators, big data hosting and cloud providers?

-- How can the provided information and communications technology be designed to be secure and confidential while being free of the potential for discrimination?
+- How can the information and communication technology provided be designed to be secure, trustworthy and free from discriminatory potential?